Brown Eyed Girls: 2016–present: Hiatus, 10th anniversary, Narsha's departure from APOP Entertainment, RE_vive

 In 2016, it was reported that Brown Eyed Girls were the first K-pop girl group without any member changes for 10 years.
 For their 10th anniversary, the group held a concert with Kero One and KRNFX on March 18 at the Feria (now known as Club Bound LA) in Koreatown, Los Angeles, CA.

 On December 14, 2018, it was announced that Narsha would be leaving Mystic Story and APOP Entertainment.
 However, she would continue to promote with Brown Eyed Girls in future activities.
 The statement also revealed the group was preparing for a new comeback.

 In September 2019, the group set up an official Instagram, where they announced their new album RE_vive released on October 28.

 Other musical efforts

-The group members have also been featured on several South Korean drama soundtracks including The Vineyard Man (Loving You), Queen of the Game (Poisonous Love), Dae Jo-yeong (Dae Jo-yeong), The Kingdom of the Winds (A lot of love), My Fair Lady (I Love You), and The Slave Hunters (Stray Child).
+The group members have also been featured on several South Korean drama soundtracks including The Vineyard Man ("Loving You"), Queen of the Game ("Poisonous Love"), Dae Jo-yeong ("Dae Jo-yeong"), The Kingdom of the Winds ("A lot of love"), My Fair Lady ("I Love You"), and The Slave Hunters ("Stray Child").
 JeA also participated in OST songs even before Brown Eyed Girls' debut.
 Also, Miryo and JeA collaborated for the single "Love Is..." which was released in May 2010.
 They collaborated with 4Minute in 2010 for a World Cup song.
 Ga-in also participated in "4Tomorrow Project" with Kara's Seung-yeon, After School's Uee, and 4Minute's Hyuna.

-She also released digital single "We Fell in Love" (우리 사랑하게 됐어요), composed by Jea, with then We Got Married partner 2AM Jo Kwon.
+She also released the digital single "We Fell in Love", composed by JeA, with then We Got Married partner Jo Kwon from 2AM.
 The song was voted No. 1 in several music programs in January 2010.